mcianni/simpsonsworld/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Disclaimer
+This is *not* affiliated, in any way, with The Simpsons or Fox.